munib00/MSDYN365FO-EventBasedIntegration/README.md

 Event Based Integration using Business Events and Data Management Framework

 ## Trigger
+The trigger is based on the **DMFEntityExportDetails** table.
+This table is used by the data management framework to store the detail for the export file.
-The main trigger is in the handler class.
-Notice how it is only firing when the category is Integration.
+There is a filter to only fire when the category is Integration.
 ```
 class NAVAXDMFExportBusinessEventHandler
 {